wavim/crappy-calculator/README.md

 ### Notes

 This naive project implemented when I knew nothing of parsing theory is nowhere near performant.
-A simple LL recursion parser would have did a much better job.
+A simpler LL recursive descent parser could have done a better job.

-There was of thought of a new version, by writing a runtime lexer-parser generator called [XFLIP](https://github.com/wavim/xflip).
+There was a thought for a new version, by writing a runtime lexer-parser generator called [XFLIP](https://github.com/wavim/xflip).
 It's now abandoned after deliberate considerations.
 Pity.
 I admit that I'm not especially interested in parsing theory.

-Do note that the current version, albeit stupid, does work and function correctly.
+Do note that the current version, albeit dumb, does work and function correctly.
 Just some regrets in my heart that I would not be able to make it the thing I wished, crappy, isn't it?
 That's all.